 Aguachile is a delicious cousin to ceviche.
 While traditional ceviche is marinated for 15-20 minutes and consist of shellfish, fish, tomato, cucumber, and other ingredients, Aguachile is a quick, spicy dish with shrimp, octopus, squid (or a combination of these) marinated for just under 6-8 minutes (my version) in lime juice, spicy chiles and water, then served immediately.
 To this end, freshness is obviously key.

 The Skinny on Shrimp

-I use wild-caught shellfish/fish only for of a myriad of reasons.
+I use wild-caught shellfish/fish only for a myriad of reasons.
 By working with products in season and sustainably caught, future generations will have the opportunity to enjoy these dishes.
-Not only are they healthier but they taste better, as nature intended.
-In this recipe I’m using 16-20 ct. wild caught white shrimp from the Gulf Coast of Texas-the best I can get in my area.
-Available to me this spring are pink shrimp (sweetest), gulf coast browns (most firm) or spot prawns (sweet and tender).
-Mind you that this dish hails from Sinaloa Mexico on the Pacific Coast which has access to super fresh seafood.
+Not only are they healthier, but they taste better, as nature intended.
+In this recipe, I’m using 16-20 ct.
+Wild-caught white shrimp from the Gulf Coast of Texas-the best I can get in my area.
+Available to me this spring are pink shrimp (sweetest), gulf coast browns (most firm), or spot prawns (sweet and tender).
+Mind you that this dish hails from Sinaloa, Mexico, on the Pacific Coast, which has access to super fresh seafood.
 Frozen shrimp won’t taste nearly as good as fresh.

 You can make this as spicy as you wish.
-I’m using a mature red jalapeño which is middle of the road on the spice scale.
+I’m using a mature red jalapeño which is the middle of the road on the spice scale.
 For a spicier kick, use serrano or habanero.
-Alternatively you can leave the seeds and pith out of the sauce for a mild version.
-Additionally, while I’m not using an avocado in this presentation, it would make an excellent garnish.
+Alternatively, you can leave the seeds and pith out of the sauce for a mild version.
+Additionally, while I’m not using avocado in this presentation, it would make an excellent garnish.